christian-korneck/flamenco-temp1/FEATURES.md

   will just parse the JS from disk again.
 It'll be better to only do this when the file on disk changed.
 - [ ] Split up OpenAPI-generated server code into an interface per tag.
 This'll help splitting up the rather large `Flamenco` struct into smaller pieces.
+- [ ] Remove the current index and replace it with a redirect to `/jobs`

 ## Worker